 HVAC is an acronym for Heating Ventilation and Air Conditioning.
 Basic residential HVAC systems consist of 3 varying types:

-- HVAC system consists of an Air Conditioning Condenser (the unit sits outside, usually on the side or back of the home or on the roof), the Evaporator Coil, the Furnace, and the Air Duct System.
+- This HVAC system consists of an Air Conditioning Condenser (the unit sits outside, usually on the side or back of the home or on the roof), the Evaporator Coil, the Furnace, and the Air Duct System.

-- As the air is by the Furnace through a return air grill, it then blows over the Evaporator Coil, which cools it, and then into the ducts, which blows the air into the home.
+- As the air is sucked in by the Furnace through a return air grill, it then blows over the Evaporator Coil, which cools it, and then into the ducts, which blows the air into the home.

 - It uses both natural gas and electricity

 - The air is brought in the system, heated or cooled depending upon the desired setting, and pushed down into the air duct system

 3. The 3rdtype of an HVAC system is called the Heat Pump System